Chidera0001/infra-fix-citizen/README.md

 ### How to Contribute

-1. Fork the repository
+1. **Fork the repository**
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+2. **Create a feature branch** (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
+3. **Commit your changes** (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
+4. **Push to the branch** (`git push origin feature/amazing-feature`)
-5. Open a Pull Request
+5. **Open a Pull Request**

 ### Development Guidelines

 - Follow TypeScript best practices
 - Maintain consistent code formatting with ESLint
 - Write descriptive commit messages
 - Test your changes thoroughly
 - Update documentation as needed
+- Follow the existing code style and patterns

+### Code of Conduct

+This project adheres to a code of conduct.
+By participating, you are expected to uphold this code.
+Please report unacceptable behavior to the project maintainers.

 ## 📝 License